codenvibes/CS/WHITE-BOARD/WHITE-BOARD.md

 🛡️ DAY 46 of my #CYBERSECURITY Journey!
 Completed the Overpass CTF on TryHackMe today.
-Learned how leaked credentials, weak password policies, and poorly secured services can lead to full compromise.
-On to the next!
+On to the next challenge.

 22 more rooms to the Jr Penetration Tester certificate.